 Leadership Fellows develop their leadership skills by applying them in a variety of contexts:

-- Athens’ Non-Profit Organizations: Student teams undertake a service leadership project for a local non-profit or community organization.
+- Service Leadership Projects: Student teams undertake a service leadership project for a local non-profit or community organization.
 Recent participating non-profits include United Way, Dolly Parton’s Imagination Library, Interfaith Hospitality Network, Books for Keeps, the Clarke County School District’s Career Academy, The Ark (mentioned in a 2016 New York Times Magazine article for providing an alternative to payday lending), and Hope Haven (an agency that serves individuals with development disabilities).

 Experiential Learning Opportunities